bigspotteddog/ScrollToFixed/README.md

                       // Good for layout changes that could cause the fixed element to move.
                       // Example: the header height increases which should cause the fixed
                       // element to fix at a greater vertical scroll position.

+  $('.header').scrollToFixedRefresh(limit); // Causes plugin to change limit option according to
+                      // the provided value.
+Attribute `limit` can be number or function that returns number.
+                      // Helps when layout updates dynamically (e.g. ajax calls that update content)
+                      // for recalculation of available space
 ```

 ## Options ##